zopefoundation/persistent/docs/using.rst

    >>> p._p_changed
    False

-The :attr:`_p_state` attribute is an integaer, representing which of the "persistent lifecycle" states the object is in.
+The :attr:`_p_state` attribute is an integer, representing which of the "persistent lifecycle" states the object is in.
 Until the object is assigned a :term:`jar`, this attribute will always be ``0`` (the ``UPTODATE`` constant):